The Latest on Real Disposable Income Per Capita

 Let's take one more look at real DPI per capita, this time focusing on the year-over-year percent change since the beginning of this monthly series in 1959.
 I've highlighted the value for the months when recessions start to help us evaluate the recession risk for the current level.

-Suffice to say that we need this indicator to continue to show some solid improvement in the months ahead, after the oscillation from the year-end tax strategies.
-An economy without real disposable income growth is heading for trouble.
+Suffice to say that we need this indicator to show continuing improvement in the months ahead.

 The Consumption versus Savings Conflict

 As the chart above illustrates, the US savings rate had generally declined since the early 1980s, a trend no doubt supported by the psychology of the secular bull market from 1982 to 2000.
-After stabilizing for a couple of years following the Tech Crash, a new surge in asset-growth confidence from residential real estate was probably a factor in that trough in 2005.
+After stabilizing for a couple of years following the Tech Crash, a new surge in asset-growth confidence from residential real estate was probably a factor in that trough in 2005 -- along with the "easy money" financing of those years.
 But in 2008 the Financial Crisis reversed the trend ... for a while.
 The red dots are the actual monthly data points with a callout for the most recent month.
 They illustrate that the saving rate has been slipping back to the 2002-2004 range.
 The blue line is a 12-month moving average, which helps us understand the underlying trend of this rather volatile indicator.

 Can this low savings rate be maintained?
 Perhaps.
-However the odds of reductions in retirement entitlements in the years ahead may eventually discourage the trend toward saving less.
+However the probability of reductions in retirement entitlements in the years ahead may eventually discourage the trend toward saving less.

 For some additional commentaries on income and wages, see the following: